CreateJS/sandbox/BitmapText/README.md

 EaselJS BitmapText
 =======

-Use an SpriteSheet as a source for a bitmap font.
+Displays text using bitmap glyphs defined in a sprite sheet.
 Adapted from an idea provided by David Deraedt [BitmapText Class](http://www.dehats.com/drupal/node/116).

 ![ScreenShot](https://raw.github.com/CreateJS/sandbox/master/BitmapText/README_1.png)

 Important notes:

+* The included demo must be run from a server to load correctly.
+* The example font has not been adjusted for correct kerning / letter placement.
-* Characters are referenced using named animations in the SpriteSheet format.
+* Characters are referenced using named animations in the sprite sheet.
-* Support for any character that has a matching definition.
 * Additional support for line break (\n) and space "characters"
 * Characters will default to lowercase/uppercase variants
 * No support for wrapping